Ympact/flux-icons/README.md

 ## Roadmap

 - Add/Improve command for updating/rebuilding icons
-- Improve fallback handling for non-existing solid icons
 - Adding more vendors
+- Helper script to create configurations for new vendors
+- Improving testing
+- Documentation